vercel/next.js/readme.md

 We expect the return value of `getInitialProps` to resolve to a JavaScript plain `Object` which then populates the page's `props`.

 :information_source: _`getInitialProps` will execute on the server or the client&mdash;never both.
 For the initial page load it will be executed on the server only.
-When navigation to a different route using the [routing APIs](#client-side-routing) it will be executed on the client only._
+When navigation to a different route using the [routing APIs](#routing-client-side) it will be executed on the client only._

-#### Parameters for `getInitialProps`

 `getInitialProps` receives a `context` object with the following properties: